-- 1 If you wish to open the sunroof all the way from the closed position, proceed as follows:

-- To open: slide the control rearwards.

-- To close: slide the control forwards.

-- 2 You also have the option of opening the rear edge of the sunroof from the closed position for the purpose of ventilation.

-- To open: slide the control forwards.

-- To close: slide the control rearwards.
+- 1 If you wish to open the sunroof all the way from the closed position, proceed as follows: - To open: slide the control rearward. - To close: slide the control forward and hold it forward until all movement of the sunroof stops, indicating it is fully closed. - 2 You also have the option of opening the rear edge of the sunroof from the closed position for the purpose of ventilation. - To open: slide the control forwards. - To close: slide the control rearwards.